Disciples Bible Study

 The DBSJournal combines these reading plans with guided discovery, Bible memory, and repetitive reflection, all keeping the context in view.

-Some of the more unique elements of the DBSJournal are that several chapters are read multiple times through the week.
 Within the larger reading section, a verse to Memorize or Meditate on is selected, as is a smaller Focus section.
 The Focus may be a few verses up to a whole chapter.
-The Focus is read several additional times through the week.
-Each day you add insights to the Exploration questions.
+The Focus is read several times through the week.
+Each day you add insights to the Observation, Exploration, and Application questions.
 At the end of the week, you either review this weeks entry along with 2-3 past weeks entries, or, meet with a small group of others that are reading the same Scripture section and Focus Scripture as you, and share with each other from your journal entries.
 As an added bonus, you can add new content to your journal from insights shared by others during the group.
 This is the most effective way of using your DBSJournal and is strongly encouraged as a means of gaining the most from your time.